KLZX121/local-messaging/README.md

 The main purpose of this app is for use on networks that have blocked social media sites, such as school WiFi.
 As the app hosts a server locally on the host's computer, it bypassess all restrictions on the network.
 The app is placed on your [system tray](#additional-information), so you can hide the app without it quitting.

+**Use the most updated version of the app for optimal performance**

 ### Hosting
 Press the `Host Server` button under the chatbox, and change your desired host settings.
 A server will be automatically created on IP address on port 121.